m1entus/INSElectronicProgramGuideLayout/README.md

 *Copyright (c) 2014 inspace.io.
 All rights reserved.*

 It is open source and covered by a standard 2-clause BSD license.
-That means you have to mention *Cocoanetics* as the original author of this code and reproduce the LICENSE text inside your app.
+That means you have to mention [inspace.io](http://inspace.io) as the original author of this code and reproduce the LICENSE text inside your app.

 You can purchase a [Non-Attribution-License](http://inspace.io) for 35 Euros for not having to include the LICENSE text.